 Prognosis

-While carotid bruits have generally been regarded as markers of generalized atherosclerosis, the data does not show them to be strong predictors of cerebrovascular events.
-However, carotid bruit auscultation may help select patients who would most benefit from aggressive cardiovascular risk stratification and therapeutic interventions.[17]
+While carotid bruits have generally been regarded as markers of generalized atherosclerosis, the data does not show them as strong predictors of cerebrovascular events.
+However, carotid bruit auscultation may help select patients who benefit the most from aggressive cardiovascular risk stratification and therapeutic interventions.[17]

 Complications